-Following a comprehensive review of the Company's external audit services, the Audit Committee sought proposals to provide audit services for the financial year ending on December 31, 2022.
-Following a comprehensive review of the Company's external audit services, the Audit Committee sought proposals to provide audit services for the financial year ending on December 31, 2021.
-After careful review of the proposals received and due consideration of all relevant factors, the Audit Committee recommended to the Board that Ernst & Young LLP, and not PricewaterhouseCoopers LLP, be proposed for appointment as auditors of the Company for the financial year ending on December 31, 2021.
-Ernst & Young LLP was appointed as the Company's auditor and PricewaterhouseCoopers LLP resigned as the Company's auditor effective March 25, 2021.
+On March 25, 2023 its auditor, Ernst & Young LLP ("E&Y"), advised the Company that it has declined to stand for reappointment to conduct the audit of the Company's financial statements for the fiscal year ending December 31, 2023.
+E&Y completed the audit for the financial fiscal year ended December 31, 2022.
+Following a comprehensive review of the Company's external audit services, the Audit Committee sought proposals to provide audit services for the financial year ending on December 31, 2023.
+After careful review of the proposals received and due consideration of all relevant factors, the Audit Committee recommended to the Board that Deloitte LLP be proposed for appointment as auditors of the Company for the financial year ending on December 31, 2023.
+Deloitte LLP was appointed as the Company's auditor effective June 14, 2023.